ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   * Custom domain:

     A URL that is registered with a custom domain might look like: `http://mydomain.net/myapp2path/appid_callback`.
-If the apps that you want to expose are within the same cluster but in different namespaces, you can use a wildcard to specify all of the apps in the cluster at once.
-This can be helpful during development, but you should exercise caution if you use wildcards in production.
+If the apps that you want to expose are within the same cluster but in different namespaces, you can use a wildcard to specify all of them.
+This can be helpful during development, but it is recommended that you do not use wildcards in production without exercising caution.
 For example: `https://custom_domain.net/*`

   * Ingress subdomain:

     If your app is registered with an IBM Ingress subdomain, your callback URL might look like: `https://mycluster.us-south.containers.appdomain.cloud/myapp1path/appid_callback`

-  * Log out functionality:
+  * Log out:

-    If `/logout` or `/sign out` exist in your path, cookies are removed and the user is sent back to the login page.
+    If `/logout` exists in your path, cookies are removed and the user is sent back to the login page.
 To redirect users after they sign out, append `/sign_out` to your domain in the format `http://<hostname>/oauth2-<App_ID_service_instance_name>/sign_out` or `https://<hostname>/oauth2-<App_ID_service_instance_name>/sign_out`.
-Be sure that the log out code in your application is is called as a reaction to the user clicking **Sign out** or **Log out** in your app.
+Be sure that the log out code in your application is called as a reaction to the user clicking **Sign out** or **Log out** in your app.

 ## Binding {{site.data.keyword.appid_short_notm}} to your cluster
 {: #kube-create-appid}

-By binding your instance of {{site.data.keyword.appid_short_notm}} to your cluster, you create the connection between the Kubernetes Service and App ID that allows you to enforce authentication for all of the apps that run in your cluster at the same time.
+By binding your instance of {{site.data.keyword.appid_short_notm}} to your cluster, you create the connection between the Kubernetes Service and App ID that allows the enforcement of authentication for all of the apps that run in your cluster at the same time.